hzeller/rpi-rgb-led-matrix/README.md

 32x64 |  1:16             | -r 32 -c 2      | internally two chained 32x32
 16x32 |  1:8              | -r 16           |
 ?     |  1:4              | -r 8            | (not tested myself)

+These can be chained by connecting the output of one panel to the input of the next panel.
+You can chain quite a few together.

 Connection
 ----------